terra-campaigns/hostile/chapters/chap003.md

 **Arrival in Teegarden System (World: [Defiance](../locations/Defiance.md))**
 - [tharsisMining](../factions/tharsisMining.md) expects the Doomborgs, they received the recording of the meeting one day before their arrival.
 They will be scanning the entrance of the system.
 - [tharsisMining](../factions/tharsisMining.md) will organise a shuttle to take the corpse to a large transport to Earth (in secret).
 They will read the coordinates of the Cold Tomb from the [Frostbreaker](../objects/Frostbreaker.md) computer - and send [TheBoxer](../npcs/TheBoxer.md) from [TheSolomons](../locations/TheSolomons.md) directly to Perdurabo for the [ColdTomb](../locations/ColdTomb.md). **The crew will be paid well for the corpse and large sums of bonus for expediting the mining.**
-- [ico](../factions/ico.md) would want to have the corpse too, and can promise protection.
-But they are unaware of it for now.
-- Only factions aware of the corpse would (now) chase the PCs
-- The best way to offload the corpse to another faction that is not Tharsis is to do so on the refueling station Sucre

 > [!example] Situations

-**Research on the alien language filmed.**
-- Some lore from Hard Light
-- The brain species (Traktorians) was enslaved by a belligerent species (Metalians)

 **The Boxer in the Cold Tomb**
 - [TheBoxer](../npcs/TheBoxer.md) and his crew arrive in the [ColdTomb](../locations/ColdTomb.md) 10 days after being notified by [JohnMcLeod](../npcs/JohnMcLeod.md).